 Sandbox

-workmux provides first-class sandboxing for agents in containers or VMs.
+Copy pageworkmux provides first-class sandboxing for agents in containers or VMs.
 Agents are isolated from host secrets like SSH keys, AWS credentials, and other sensitive files.
-That makes YOLO mode safe to use without risking your host.
+When a supported agent runs in a sandboxed agent pane, workmux automatically disables its interactive permission prompts and relies on the configured sandbox backend as the security boundary.

-Status indicators, the dashboard, spawning agents, and merging all work the same with or without a sandbox.
+Status indicators, the dashboard, spawning agents, merging, and image pasting all work the same with or without a sandbox.
 A built-in RPC bridge keeps host-side workmux features in sync with agent activity inside the sandbox.

 Security model